dvdwright99/beautiful-jekyll/Wright Balance Certification Levels 1 & 2.md

 If your student's name or email address does not appear at the top of your client list, use the "Search Email" icon to type in your student's email and it will appear at the top.

-**Note: To do their Stance Widths, click on the Green Icon next to their email address** In order to do Grip Size Measurements, you will need to complete a higer Certification Level 2.
+**Note: To do their Stance Widths, click on the Green Icon next to their email address** In order to do Grip Size Measurements, you will need to complete a higher Certification Level.

  ![enter image description here](http://i.imgur.com/wIELCrX.jpg)